mtbottle/mtbottle-website/blog/posts/2014-05-26-Iceland-My-Journey-into-Middle-Earth-Day-5.md

 ---
-title: Iceland: My Journey into Middle Earth (Day 5)
+title: Iceland - My Journey into Middle Earth (Day 5)
 ---

 The 5th day of the trip started out beautifully (like the last 5 days of our trip).
 We started the day without a plan, but decided that we'll stop at the "interest points" along the way.